Mary Jaharis Center Announces Grants for 2023–2024

-The Mary Jaharis Center is delighted to announce the results of the 2021–2022 grant cycle.
+The Mary Jaharis Center is pleased to announce the winners of its 2023–2024 grant competition.

 Congratulations to this year's winners!